Esquire Financial (ESQ) and The Competition Critical Survey

-Esquire Financial (NASDAQ: ESQ) is one of 69 public companies in the “Commercial banks, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Esquire Financial to related companies based on the strength of its valuation, risk, analyst recommendations, dividends, institutional ownership, profitability and earnings.
+Esquire Financial (NASDAQ: ESQ) is one of 69 publicly-traded companies in the “Commercial banks, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Esquire Financial to related companies based on the strength of its earnings, profitability, dividends, analyst recommendations, institutional ownership, risk and valuation.

+This table compares Esquire Financial and its rivals’ net margins, return on equity and return on assets.

-Esquire Financial has a beta of 1.1, meaning that its stock price is 10% more volatile than the S&P 500.
-Comparatively, Esquire Financial’s competitors have a beta of 0.89, meaning that their average stock price is 11% less volatile than the S&P 500.
+Esquire Financial has a beta of 1.1, indicating that its stock price is 10% more volatile than the S&P 500.
+Comparatively, Esquire Financial’s rivals have a beta of 0.89, indicating that their average stock price is 11% less volatile than the S&P 500.

 47.8% of Esquire Financial shares are held by institutional investors.
 Comparatively, 25.3% of shares of all “Commercial banks, not elsewhere classified” companies are held by institutional investors.
 21.6% of Esquire Financial shares are held by company insiders.
 Comparatively, 11.7% of shares of all “Commercial banks, not elsewhere classified” companies are held by company insiders.
 Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.